 Austin Ripley knew that the mansion and its surrounding grounds offered an ideal site for recovery: serene and private countryside with rolling hills, wooded areas, ponds and streams.
 He purchased a portion of the estate; and on Pentecost Sunday in 1956, Guest House opened in the Scripps Mansion with 20 beds.
 Sixty years later, it still remains faithful to Austin Ripley’s vision: “Save the individual; save the vocation.”
 The Scripps Estate was added to the National Register of Historic Places in 2007.

-The house celebrates its 90th Anniversary this year in 2017.
+The house celebrated its 90th Anniversary last year in 2017.

 Scripps Mansion Photo Gallery

 “I believe the one imperative to happy, permanent, effective sobriety for anyone is the simple virtue of gratitude.
 Gratitude is the memory of the heart – that quality which enables someone to double their blessings by sharing them with others.
 It is the golden tray on which we give to others the things we have received from God.

 The measure of a person in recovery lies not in what they know but what they do; not in how they think but what they feel.
 The assessment of a person in recovery is made not in the brilliance of their mind but in the clarity of their heart.
 Their stature is not gauged by how high they will reach to receive but how low they will stoop to serve.